 - Boursin cheese ball

 Seriously, the options are endless!
 Whip up this delicious Boursin cheese recipe in minutes and keep it on hand for anything and everything.
 You’ll never regret it!
+Want to up your burger game?
+Try this boursin cheese on top of your burgers in the oven.
+So deliciously decadent!

 Pre-packaged Boursin is great, but you’ll find it’s just as easy to make it at home and significantly less expensive.
 The store-bought version can be slightly crumbly, while the homemade version adds to that creaminess factor you’ll love.
 Not to mention that it doesn’t have any preservatives!